pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 ![](http://i.imgur.com/gFTi3A2.png)

+Welcome!
+This definitive guide to the ionic framework -- an incredibly easy way to build beautiful and interactive mobile apps using HTML5 and AngularJS.
+We will help you understand the major aspects of the framework.
+We'll also be creating a running example of a calculator application throughout the tutorial.

-In this section you'll learn:
+In this first section, you'll learn:

-+ How to make an app these days
++ An overview of the choices for making applications
-+ What actually is Ionic framework
++ Introduction to the Ionic framework
 + How to install Ionic on both Mac and Windows
 + How to use Ionic CLI to start an Ionic project
 + How to run an Ionic application